shiv6891/ALFRED_MemeEmotionDetection/Readme.md

 ![image](https://github.com/user-attachments/assets/817f9ad3-8bfe-4d9e-8685-a2e057b3ced2)

-## We have provided the implementation of our proposed model ALFRED and the link to the full dataset [here](https://drive.google.com/file/d/1w5on7FdfYi5nGhUnQD82YJND5EcJrKw9/view?usp=sharing).
+## We have provided the implementation of our proposed model, ALFRED.
+The full dataset can be downloaded from [here](https://drive.google.com/file/d/1w5on7FdfYi5nGhUnQD82YJND5EcJrKw9/view?usp=sharing).

 For sample set:
 * The meme labels and ocr text can be found at data/train_sample.csv